 LEARNING AND DEVELOPMENT

-Our director, Joanne Oates, is actively involved in clinical research.
-Research funded by Lifetime Care and Support Authority formed the basis of her Master of Philosophy (Medicine) through the University of Sydney (conferred in 2014).
+Joanne Oates has participated in research addressing people's adjustment to spinal cord injury under the direction of Professor Ashley Craig.
+Joanne also participated in research funded by Lifetime Care and Support Authority in 2012 that was the basis of her Master of Philosophy (Medicine) through the University of Sydney (conferred in 2014).
 Her research has addressed the reality of caring for people in the community after severe neurotrauma as well as the complexities of measuring and valuing care time.
+Current research involves collation and analysis of an extensive array of dust related illness data collected since 1999.

 Joanne has presented her research at national OT conferences, industry advisory panels, professional development programs and has consulted on multi-disciplinary research and resource planning committees.